 Content decay is a big issue with enterprise websites.
 After investing a lot of time and resources in creating content, several pages tend to just sit idle without driving notable organic traffic.
 That’s because over time interest dies and the relevancy of the content changes.

-The result: enterprise website with an overload of outdated content.
+The result: an enterprise website with an overload of outdated content.

 Here are a few ways to keep fresh and updated content on your site.